kbatuigas/sdg-docs-code-template/crash-course.md

 git checkout main
 git worktree remove public
 ```
 2. Commit desired updates in `main` and push up to remote.
+(Try to add a homepage for your docs by running this command in your `docs` directory: `hugo new _index.md`, which will add a new `_index.md` file in the `content` subdirectory.)
 3. Add the worktree with the `gh-pages` branch again for the `public` subdirectory.
 4. Remove contents of `public` and regenerate the site by doing a new build
 ```